Companies are investing heavily in renewables

 For years, the Mining Council of Australia has been a powerful opponent of renewables.
 Now key players within this circle are investing in renewables.

-As the miners reduce their emissions, we’re starting to produce “low carbon” minerals like nickel, copper and iron ore.
+As the miners reduce their emissions, we’re starting to produce “low carbon” minerals like nickel, copper, and iron ore.

-This is progress towards the superpower vision.
+This change by the mining companies is progress towards the superpower vision.

 - The main page on Australia’s progress to becoming a renewable energy superpower